highchair/highchairdesign-com/_posts/2025-02-21-future-of-web.md

 None of these are answers.
 The answers are not going to come, because this is the future we are talking about.
 But I am very interested in all this and plan to dive deeper with additional reading.

+Additional thoughts in a [recent note about an article thinking similar things]({% link _notes/2025-01-24-who-is-the-internet-for.md %}).

 ***

 ## A.I.
 Assistance for these lines of thought